 Our team of experts can help to guide you through this regulatory maze, advising you on the best approach for capturing, handling and sharing information within your organisation so you don’t fall short of your obligations.
 We can help you identify risks that could result in data breaches, penalties and reputational damage, and put plans in place to mitigate and manage them if they happen.

-We advise local authorities on all areas of data protection and information law compliance, as well as providing guidance on freedom of expression, privacy, reputation and information rights generally.
+We advise local authorities on all areas of data protection and information law compliance, as well as provide guidance on freedom of expression, privacy, reputation and information rights generally.
 We can help you with the following:

 - Drafting and reviewing data protection compliance documentation – including the data protection policy for your organisation.
 We support our clients in drafting and reviewing contracts, data sharing agreements and compliance documents, such as data protection and retention policies, privacy notices and impact assessments.